bitnami/charts-syncer/docs/kubernetes-deployment.md

 The list of available credentials related keys and their meaning can be found [here](https://github.com/bitnami-labs/charts-syncer#configuration)

-The generation of the Kubernetes secrete can be achieved two different ways:
+The generation of the Kubernetes secrete can be achieved two different ways, by either

 #### a - Updating [deployment/config/secrets.env](/deployment/config/secrets.env)